nicole-numfocus/pandas-czi/proposal.md

   Scientific Python Ecosystem, providing the most widely-used data structures for heterogenous, tabular data, and is the most-used Python tag on StackOverflow (@robinson_2019).
-Pandas documentation averages over 1,000,000 unique vistors per month.
-Speficially within the biomedical and life sciences, pandas is used by directly by researchers and by libraries[^libraries].
+Pandas documentation averages over 1,000,000 unique visitors per month.
+Specifically within the biomedical and life sciences, pandas is used by directly by researchers and by libraries[^libraries].

   The proposal requests funding for library maintenance, improving the